Workspace Templates, Pools, and Reset Behavior

 | Stack tags | The main technologies or environment hints |

-There are two common cases:
+There are two separate outcomes:

-| Situation | What happens |
+| Action | What happens |

 |---|---|

-Pool mismatch and restart behavior
+Pool mismatch and reopen guidance

 Some templates require a different workspace pool than the one currently running.

-The main mental model:
+The mental model:

-- templates can carry runtime expectations,
+- templates can carry runtime expectations

 Related docs